Welcome to the November night sky. Now with the end of summertime and the clocks going back, the long dark and cool nights of autumn are truly here.

 Looking towards the south and slightly east, we can see the small but very beautiful star-cluster of the Pleiades or Seven Sisters.
 When this object is seen rising before midnight, it’s a sure sign that winter is coming.
 This would have been used in pre-historic times as a symbol of the changing seasons.

-The gas giant planets Jupiter and Saturn have now dropped out of view below the western horizon in mid-November evenings.
+The gas giant planets Jupiter and Saturn are now low on the south-eastern horizon as darkness falls.

-The Moon is last quarter on the 8th, new on the 15th, first quarter on the 22nd and full Moon on November 30.
+The Moon is new on the 4th, first quarter on the 11th, full on the 19th and last quarter on November 27.

 By Clive Jackson

 Clive Jackson is the director of the Camera Obscura attraction (next to the Castle in Tavira), specialising in education and public outreach.

 281 322 527 | [email protected] www.torredetavira.com

 To see the November Sky Map click on the pdf link below